mongodb/mongodb-atlas-cli/CONTRIBUTING.md

 For commands that create or modify complex data structures, the use of configuration files is preferred over flag options.

 #### How to define flags:
 Flags are a way to modify the command, also may be called "options".
-Flags always have a long version with two dashes (--state) but often also have a shortcut with one dash and one letter (-s).
+Flags always have a long version with two dashes (--state) but may also have a shortcut with one dash and one letter (-s).

 `mongocli` uses the following types of flags: